Khama Rhino Sanctuary Camp, Botswana

 We would recommend a 4×4, even though the Khama website says you can use a two-wheel drive.
 There are areas of deep sand that can make the going tough.

-We generally stuck to a 15 to 20km/hour speed limit as it was difficult to see any animals near the tracks, especially after our early morning close encounter.
+We generally stuck to a 15 to 20km/hour speed limit to make sure we didn’t scare any animals that might be on or near the tracks.
+Especially after our early morning close encounter.

 Thinking of Hiring a Camper in Botswana?